 This is an especially important question if you are in the midst of rapid growth, moving your location, or adding another location.
-If your staff satisfaction rates start to dip, you’re going to experience higher turnover, less customer satisfaction, and more headaches.
+If your personal training staff satisfaction rates start to dip, you’re going to experience higher turnover, less customer satisfaction, and more headaches.

-The Importance of Staff Retention
+The Importance of Personal Training Employee Retention

 According to recent studies, about 10% of staff leave an organization every year.
 While this number might seem high, it’s actually pretty normal.
 When turnover rates get higher than this, though, it can create some severe negative impacts.
-For example, losing experienced employees also means your gym loses expertise and knowledge that may be more valuable than the employee his or herself.
+For example, losing experienced fitness employees also means your fitness business loses expertise and knowledge that may be more valuable than the employee his or herself.
 There’s also a cost to morale and outlook when you lose an employee.

 - 3 million Americans quit their jobs each month